-University system will pay the North Carolina chapter of the Sons of Confederate Veterans $2.5 million.
+UNC originally agreed to pay the North Carolina chapter of the Sons of Confederate Veterans $2.5 million for the statue.

 The day before Thanksgiving a judge approved a settlement between the University of North Carolina System (UNC) and the North Carolina chapter of the Sons of Confederate Veterans over the Confederate statue called “Silent Sam.”